Our American neighbours have several impressive investment platforms with products and services that are attractive to investors worldwide.

 Is Webull Available in Canada?

-Short answer, No!
-Webull is yet to launch in Canada.
-That said, Canadians can download the Webull app and use it for a limited number of activities such as paper trading, research and analysis etc.
+Yes, Webull has finally expanded to Canada in 2024.
+The company is not yet fully launcedd in Canada.
+But Canadians can download the Webull app and use it for a limited number of activities such as paper trading, research and analysis etc.

-Webull has not released any official statement about when or if it will ever expand to Canada.
+Webull has not released any official statement about when it will be launched in Canada.

 In the meantime, Canadian investors have to use Webull alternatives to execute commission-free trading in the country.
 Fortunately, we’re not short of Webull alternatives that offer commission-free trading and self-directed investing.